Security

 What we do not yet have

 We are honest about the parts of a security program that are still in front of us.
-As of today, Funkel does not have a SOC 2 Type II report, an ISO 27001 certification, or a published Data Processing Addendum.
+As of today, Funkel does not have a SOC 2 Type II report or an ISO 27001 certification.
+A Data Processing Addendum is published, and we can provide a signed copy on request.
 We are early.
 If you need any of the above to evaluate Funkel, write to us at hello@funkel.ai and we can talk about timelines, what we have in place today, and what compensating controls work for your review process.

 If you find a vulnerability